- Our actions and beliefs are guided by Scripture, Tradition, and Reason.

 James M. Clement became the 23rd Rector of Trinity Church in November 2018.

 A native of Charleston, South Carolina, and a life-long Episcopalian, Fr.
-Jim (as he is affectionately known) completed his undergraduate studies at the College of Charleston and then attained the degree of Master of Arts at its Graduate School.
+Jim completed his undergraduate studies at the College of Charleston and then attained the degree of Master of Arts at its Graduate School.
 Commencing his priestly formation at the College of the Resurrection, Mirfield, in West Yorkshire, U.K., he completed his studies there and returned to this country for a final year of seminary at Nashotah House in Wisconsin.
 It was here that he attained the degree of Master of Divinity.

 Prior to his arrival to New York, Fr.
 Jim served the people and the Church in Central and Western Illinois in various capacities, including as rector, canon assistant, and interim.
 He also provided hospice care as a chaplain in Illinois for several years.

 Fr.
-Jim currently serves on Diocesan Council, by appointment of the Bishop.
+Jim currently serves on Diocesan Council.

 Parish Staff and Ministry Coordinators